 Benefits - changes of circumstance

-If you receive housing benefit / council tax reduction and you have a change in your circumstances, you need to let us know straight away.
+If you have a change in your circumstances, you need to let us know straight away.
 If you don't you may not receive all that you are entitled to, or you might receive too much which you will need to pay back.
-To report a change of circumstances you can use this online form.

 Income/Savings - Pensions and Benefits

-If you or your partner starts or stop getting child benefit, child tax credit, working tax credit, pension credit, jobseekers allowance or any other state benefit
+- If you or your partner starts or stop getting child benefit, child tax credit, working tax credit, pension credit, jobseekers allowance or any other benefit or pension

 You should tell us immediately of the change happening, if you don't you could lose benefit.
 If you don't tell us on time we may go on paying the same rate of benefit as before and this may be wrong.